 In 2005 Saltnes joined Nordic Tenors, who combined a wide specter of musical genres with humor and high musical quality.
 The trio made great success in Bergen with 45 shows the same year, and in 2006 they were awarded a Norwegian comedy award.
 The following years they were royal musical toastmasters at HM King Harald VII's 70th birthday and they opened the new opera house in Oslo.
 Today they have approx 80 concerts a year and have one of the most successful Christmas tours in Norway.

-2020 he participated in Eurovision Song Contest (MGP Norway) as a lyricist/composer, and as an artist together with Nordic Tenors.
+2020 & 2022 he participated in Eurovision Song Contest (MGP Norway) as an author/composer.